mikkyang/rust-jwt/README.md

 let mut store = BTreeMap::new();
 let key1: Hmac<Sha256> = Hmac::new_varkey(b"first").unwrap();
 let key2: Hmac<Sha512> = Hmac::new_varkey(b"second").unwrap();
-// If you will have multiple types of keys, they will need to be boxed store.insert("first_key", Box::new(key1) as Box<dyn SigningAlgorithm>);
+// If you will have multiple types of keys, they will need to be boxed into trait objects store.insert("first_key", Box::new(key1) as Box<dyn SigningAlgorithm>);
 store.insert("second_key", Box::new(key2) as Box<dyn SigningAlgorithm>);